Matchstic/libwidgetinfo/lib/Middleware/docs/markdown/emulation.md

  The script will automatically detect if it is running on a real device, and disables itself in that case.
 However, you MUST remove the script before releasing your widget to a wider audience.

  You are free to edit individual data points in the emulation script.
-This is to allow you to check how your widget will function under different conditions.
+This allows you to check how your widget will function under different conditions.

+ ### Caveats

+ It is important to note that [Resource Packs](additional-documentation/resource-packs.html) do not work when running your widget on a desktop, via `emulation.js`.
+You will need to test that on a real device.

  ### Future Changes